 Much like you get all the protein you need from eating plans, you will get plenty of fat.
 There is loads of fat in nuts, seeds, and avocado.

 You don’t need to add much.
 If you have heart disease, type 2 diabetes or are overweight, then avoid high-fat plant foods.

 Okay, so I convinced you that oils are bad.
 But how do you cook your food if you can’t use oils?
 That’s a great question.
 Let's summarize what we learned today and then find ways to replace oils in your cooking.

-Seeds, nuts, and avocado in its natural state are beneficial for your health.
-But only as long as you eat them in moderation.
+Seeds, nuts, and avocado in its natural state are beneficial for your health in moderation.